Frequently Asked Questions

 - A dynamic incentives program that encourages travelers to make informed travel choices based on up-to-the-minute information on transportation conditions.

-- A predictive Artificial Intelligence (AI) system that anticipates congestion and unsafe road conditions before they happen, allowing a more effective and better-coordinated agency response that opens up the transportation system more quickly for travelers’ use.
+- A predictive Artificial Intelligence (AI) system that anticipates congestion and incident risk conditions before they happen, allowing a more effective and data-driven coordinated agency response.

-All of these features are supported by a Data-Exchange Platform (DEP); a large collection of historical and real-time data about commuter parking availability, road and transit use, safety, and congestion; which will be shared among a variety of key partners, including public safety and transportation management agencies, transit providers, state and local governments, private-sector and app developers, so that they are empowered to better inform their customers.
+All of these features are supported by a Data-Exchange Platform (DEP); a large collection of historical and real-time data about commuter parking availability, road and transit use, safety, and congestion; which will be shared among a variety of key partners and RM3P program element developers, so they are empowered to develop information that enhances data-driven decision-making.

 How will travelers benefit from RM3P?